-To enter addiction treatment and achieve sobriety is ultimately the individual’s decision and responsibility – but loved ones who want to help encourage treatment may use interventions as a tool to hopefully push their loved one toward getting help.
+To enter drug and alcohol addiction treatment and achieve sobriety is ultimately the individual’s decision and responsibility – but loved ones who want to help encourage treatment may use interventions as a tool to hopefully push their loved one toward getting help.

 Interventions use the power of love and concern to break through the addict’s denial in order to get him or her to enter drug rehab.
 Successful interventions are carefully planned, sometimes with the aid of a professional interventionist.